Beth Wood: Tenure

+Car crash

-On December 8, 2022 Wood struck a parked car with a state owned vehicle in downtown Raleigh and failed to report the incident to the authorities or car owner, leaving the scene on foot and abandoning her vehicle with the engine running.
+On December 8, 2022, Wood struck a parked car with a state owned vehicle in downtown Raleigh and failed to report the incident to the authorities or car owner, leaving the scene on foot and abandoning her vehicle with the engine running.
 Four days later she was charged with misdemeanor hit and run, property damage, and unsafe movement.
-She released a statement on January 23, 2023 admitting to "personal responsibility" for striking the vehicle and leaving the scene.
+She released a statement on January 23, 2023, admitting to "personal responsibility" for striking the vehicle and leaving the scene.
 The North Carolina Republican Party formally called for her resignation, while several leading Republican and Democratic officials bemoaned the incident but avoided directly asking for her departure.

 Wood later reimbursed the state and the owner of the other car for the damages and towing costs incurred, saying in a statement on February 28, "[A]ll I can do moving forward is take responsibility for the accident and fix what was broken.
 The accident does not define me, nor does it take away from the phenomenal work we've done in my administration."
+On March 24, she pled guilty to the hit and run charge and was sentenced to pay a $100 fine and court fees.
+The unsafe movement citation was dropped.
+She admitted to the court that she had drunk two glasses of wine before the accident but insisted that she was not impaired.

+Wood announced in November 2023 that she would not seek reelection to the auditor's office in the 2024 elections.
+After being indicted on a misdemeanor charge of misusing a state-issue vehicle, Wood announced that she would resign as state auditor effective December 15, 2023.
+She was replaced by Jessica Holmes via gubernatorial appointment on December 16.
+Wood later criticized the selection of Holmes, stating that her chief deputy in the auditor's office was better qualified to run the agency until the next election.

+Later career

+After leaving the auditor's office, Wood became the director of rural government services at an accounting firm.